 In today's connected environment, security breaches can come from unexpected places.
 In early 2019, Tenable found significant security flaws in multiple wireless presentation systems that exposed company networks to hackers – even denial of service attacks.

 While using traditional HDMI cables is very secure, the cost of putting them through walls, ceilings, and floors is expensive.
-Wireless presentation systems that enable screen mirroring from your device to a display, on the other hand, offer the ability to have multiple presenters share the screen during a business meeting a much lower cost.
+Solutions for wireless presentation that enable screen mirroring from your device to a display, on the other hand, offer the ability to have multiple presenters share the screen during a business meeting at a much lower cost.
 But if the system is not secure and opens the door to having your network hacked– it could be one of the most expensive “cost savings” ever.

-There are three primary security risks that you should make sure to address when evaluating a wireless screen mirroring system for your business meeting and conference rooms.
-Fortunately, there are also easy ways to mitigate these as well.
-Here are some best practices to address these risks and secure your wireless presentation system for your company.
+There are three primary screen mirroring security risks that you should make sure to address when evaluating a wireless screen mirroring system for your business meeting and conference rooms:

-Some wireless HDMI presentation systems are built around the corporate network transmitting data from a user’s notebook over the corporate or dedicated WiFi network to a network receiver attached to the display.
-These systems are available from Mersive Solstice, Airtame, Barco Clickshare and others that typically use a proprietary application loaded on the notebook – that tunnels through the network to find the correct receiver.
+Some screen mirroring and wireless presentation solutions are built around the corporate network transmitting data from a user’s notebook over the corporate or dedicated WiFi network to a network receiver attached to the display such as systems from Mersive Solstice, Airtame, Barco Clickshare.
+Others typically use a proprietary application loaded on the notebook – that tunnels through the network to find the correct receiver.
 One of the security flaws found was the possibility of having the administrator’s passwords being revealed.
 Combined with the increasing threats of network tunneling malware, protecting your network is becoming increasingly important.
 While administrators can offset this with the use of VLAN technology, it places an additional burden on the IT department to manage these extra networks – without eliminating the risk.